-The post office is providing special postal services for the exhibition which will be held Friday and Saturday, June 5 and 6, 1959.
-A special 41 postage stamp will be issued on
+The post office is providing special postal ser-

+vices for the exhibition which will be held Fri-day and Saturday, June 5 and 6, 1959.

-A special 4d postage stamp will be issued on June 5, showing the Jacaranda trees outside Parliament House, Brisbane, in bloom; it will be printed in two colors.
+A special 41 postage stamp will be issued on June 5, showing the Jacaranda trees outside Par-liament House, Brisbane, in bloom; it will be printed in two colors.